jcmturner/gokrb5/README.md

 ## Thanks
 * Greg Hudson from the MIT Consortium for Kerberos and Internet Trust for providing useful advice.

+## Contributing
+Thank you for your interest in contributing to gokrb5 please read the [contribution guide](https://github.com/jcmturner/gokrb5/blob/master/README.md) as it should help you get started.

 ## Known Issues
 | Issue | Worked around? | References |
 |-------|-------------|------------|